A 44-minute periodic radio transient in a supernova remnant: DISCUSSION

-A neutron star nature of LPTs significantly challenges conventional evolution models of fast spinning neutron star scenarios\cite{rea2024long}, which typically have rotation periods of less than a few minutes, as illustrated in Fig.\ref{ppdot}.
+A neutron star assumption of LPTs significantly challenges conventional evolution models of fast spinning neutron star scenarios\cite{rea2024long}, which typically have rotation periods of less than a few minutes, as illustrated in Fig.\ref{ppdot}.
 Theoretically, neutron stars---formed as remnants of supernova explosions---are born with fast spin periods on the order of milliseconds if they inherit most or all of the angular momentum from their progenitors.
 Consequently, the emergence of LPTs suggests that these stars could form under two possible conditions: either with a significant loss of angular momentum from their progenitors such as neutrino emission \cite{epstein1978neutrino,camelio2016spin}, or through some rotational braking process during their spin evolution (see \cite{heger2005presupernova} for a review).

-Based on the fact that DART J1832-0911 is surrendered by supernova remnant matters, the braking process of a neutron star spun down by its surrounding supernova fallback disc \cite{menou2001stability,ronchi2022long,yang2024instability} should be the most reasonable explanation for the long period.
+Given that DART J1832$-$0911 is embedded in the SNR environment, rotational braking by a supernova fallback disk \cite{menou2001stability,ronchi2022long,yang2024instability} provides the most natural explanation for its ultra-long spin period.
 We simulate the reasonable period range based on a fallback disc model \cite{yang2024instability}, as shown in Fig.\ref{ppdot}.
 The results suggest that the observed LPTs could be well explained in the period between $10^{4}$ and $10^{5}$ years after the supernova explosion.
 Therefore, the association between DART J1832-0911 and SNR G22.7-0.2, with an age estimate ranging from $3\times10^{4}$ to $2\times10^{5}$ years, could further support the hypothesis that such LPTs may originate from interactions between young neutron stars and fallback discs.